Gokulzz/AI_JobRecommendation/README.md

 Selenium for automated job scraping.

-⚡ Getting Started
+⚡ GETTING STARTED

-🔹 Prerequisites
+🔹 PREREQUISITES

 Ensure you have the following installed: